RMIT-PCOS-Group66/RAG-For-PCOS-PCOD/README.md

 # PCOS Nutrition Assistant (RAG System)
 *A Retrieval-Augmented Generation prototype that provides evidence-based nutrition and lifestyle guidance for PCOS/PCOD.*

+## Introduction

+Polycystic Ovary Syndrome (PCOS) and Polycystic Ovarian Disease (PCOD) are common hormonal disorders affecting women of reproductive age.
+Managing these conditions often requires continuous guidance on diet, physical activity, and lifestyle adjustments.
+However, reliable, evidence-based recommendations are scattered across multiple sources and often difficult for non-specialists to interpret.

+This project introduces the **PCOS Nutrition Assistant**, an AI-powered solution built using a **Retrieval-Augmented Generation (RAG)** framework.
+The system retrieves verified information from medical and nutritional documents and generates context-aware responses tailored for PCOS management.
+It integrates semantic search, natural language understanding, and responsible AI mechanisms to provide accurate, transparent, and explainable dietary support.

 ## Overview
 This project implements a **test-driven RAG pipeline**: PDF ingestion → cleaning → 500-word chunks → **Sentence-BERT** embeddings → **FAISS** vector search → **LangChain** retrieval+generation → answer or **“I don’t know”** (abstention) for low confidence.